 2. Key Results– Key results are measurable outcome which is required to measure the objective.
 It usually contains a target value, and it is quantitative.
 It is a way to measure progress towards the objective.
 The critical results show much close you are towards achieving your objective.

-Key results can measure growth, performance, revenue, performance, quality, or NPS.
+Key results can measure growth, performance, revenue, performance, quality, or employee NPS.

 Best practices on setting Key Results: